-Figure 6 (left panel) summarizes the various effects in play in a fast ion-thermal ion system.
+Figure 6a summarizes the various effects in play in the fast ion + thermal ion system.
 In terms of physics content, a crucial milestone will be demonstration of the workings of the interconnected feedback loops shown in the figure.
-The discovery of transitions between different 'basins of attraction', wherein different feedback loops regulate the dynamics, would be even more substantive and interesting.
-More generically, a coordinated programme of experiment, simulation and theory is required.
-The experimental programme should include studies of the multiscale fluctuation dynamics (such as bicoherence studies).
+Even more substantive and interesting would be the revelation of transitions between different 'basins of attraction' where different feedback loops regulate the dynamics.
+More generically, a coordinated program of experiment, simulation, and theory is required.
+The experimental program should include studies of the multi-scale fluctuation dynamics (such as bicoherence studies).
 These are crucial to fundamental validation of the model.

-We sketch some other near-term future directions for research on fast-ion-induced improvement in thermal confinement.
-First, we observe that, so far, nearly all the indicators of enhanced confinement have been macroscopic in character and focused on profiles and global confinement.
-Associated fluctuation studies and measurements of ZFs and corrugations are essential for physics validation of the various models that have been proposed.
-Beam emission spectroscopy velocimetry is promising as a means to study core ZFs.
+We sketch some other near-term future directions for research on fast ion-induced improvement in thermal confinement.
+First, we observe that, so far, nearly all the indicators of enhanced confinement have been macroscopic in character, and focused on profiles and global confinement.
+Associated fluctuation studies and measurements of ZFs and corrugations are essential for physics validation of the various models which have been proposed.
+BES (beam emission spectroscopy) velocimetry is promising as a means to study core ZFs.
 Coordinated fluctuation and confinement studies are a high priority for the future studies in this area.

 A second direction that is currently emerging is to replace the traditional perspective of 'thermal ions plus fast ions population' with one of multiple components of particles and fluctuations, all of which interact on an equal footing.
-Confinement is then regulated by the interplay of AEs, drift-ITG turbulence, and zonal modes.
-The structure of the intersecting and overlapping feedback loops that can be expected for this system is suggested in Fig. 6 (right panel).
+Confinement is then regulated by the interplay of Aes, drift-ITG turbulence, and zonal modes.
+The structure of the intersecting and overlapping feedback loops which can be expected for this system is suggested in Fig. 6b.

 Several comments are in order here.
-First, zonal modes naturally couple both AEs and drift waves to the mean electric field^{35,89,90} and, thus, can mediate the cross-scale interaction of fast ions and thermal ions.
-Second, the interaction of ZF drive, both with EP-driven AEs and by thermal-driven drift ITGs, can have interesting consequences for the spatial structure of the shearing field.
+First, zonal modes naturally couple both Aes and drift waves to the mean electric field^{36,92,93}, and thus can mediate the cross-scale interaction of fast ions and thermals.
+Second, the interaction of ZF drive, both with EP-driven Aes and by thermal-driven drift-ITGs, can have interesting consequences for the spatial structure of the shearing field.
 This question has not yet been addressed.
-In particular, the effect of fast ions on the $E \times B$ staircase, observed in KSTAR91 and elsewhere, is of great interest.
-Third, the multiple interacting feedback loops can enable systemic transport bifurcations, wherein transitions from dominance of one loop to another occur, thus changing the basic dynamics.
+In particular, the effect of fast ions on the $E \times B$ staircase, observed in KSTAR94 and elsewhere is of great interest.
+Third, the multiple interacting feedback loops can enable systemic transport bifurcations, where transitions from dominance of one loop to another occur, thus changing the basic dynamics.
 Understanding such bifurcations remains an outstanding challenge.
-Fourth, we note that in this scenario, the physics of AE saturation probably controls (in part) the thermal plasma transport.
+Fourth, we note that in this scenario, the physics of AE saturation likely controls (in part) the thermal plasma transport.

-There is strong theoretical and experimental evidence that modification of the fast-ion distribution in phase space has an important role in the nonlinear evolution of AEs.
+There is strong theoretical and experimental evidence that modification of the fast ion distribution in phase space plays an important role in the nonlinear evolution of Aes.
 These in turn drive ZFs which can trigger ITBs, in the thermal population.
-The fast-ion population evolution is often associated with the formation and propagation of phase space structures, commonly referred to as 'clump' and 'hole'.
-However, recent simulations68 suggest that thermal turbulence can, in some cases, destroy such phase-space structures.
-Therefore, cross-scale distribution function of fast ions, respectively. $\omega{E \times B}$ is the mean $E \times B$ flow shear.
-In the future, the situation is complex (right panel).
-Sources and slowing-down effects are crucial.
+The fast ion population evolution is often associated with the formation and propagation of phase space structures, commonly referred to as 'clump' and 'hole'.
+However, recent simulations69 suggest that thermal turbulence can, in some cases, destroy such phase space structures.
+Therefore, cross-scale interaction modifies this process, too.
+Most theoretical models address either the phase space dynamics or the ZF and turbulence dynamics, but not both.
+Yet understanding the branching ratio of the power dissipated by phase space redistribution to the power expended to drive ZFs is essential to quantitatively assess the possibility of AE-driven ITB formation.
+Thus, an outstanding challenge for theory is to treat both phase space relaxation of the fast ion distribution along with ZF generation and turbulence physics.